spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 <Tabs>
 <Tabs.TabPane tab="SAML BASED SSO" key="saml">

-# How to Set Up SAML 2.0-based SSO within Palette
+# How to Set Up SAML 2.0-based SSO in Palette

 With Spectro Cloud Palette, you can use SAML 2.0 protocols for single sign-on (SSO) authentication using your IdP.